 He put his hands through the holes on top and picked the object up.
 All without opening his eyes.

 He had to guess what’s in the box just by feeling it.

 With the tricky ones, I would ask him a couple of questions to guide him: Was it heavy or light?
 Did it make any noise?
 Was it smooth or rough?

 He loved guessing them right.
 Especially when he guessed his favorite fruit: a banana!

-This game was a success with his big sister, too.
+This guess what’s in the box game was a success with his big sister, too.
 In fact, our whole family played together many times!